GM-MoE: Low-Light Enhancement with Gated-Mechanism Mixture-of-Experts: Related Work

 MoE was originally proposed by Jacobs et al.,~\cite{ref45} and aims to build a system consisting of multiple independent networks (experts), each responsible for processing a specific subset of data.
 The approach emphasizes that combining the expertise of different models can significantly improve the overall performance when dealing with complex tasks.
 In recent years, MoE techniques have demonstrated excellence in several domains, including image recognition~\cite{ref47}, machine translation~\cite{ref51}, scene parsing~\cite{ref52}, speech recognition~\cite{ref53}, and recommender systems~\cite{ref54}.

 In the field of low-light image enhancement, there is a lack of MoE applications.
-At the same time, the fact that the expert network module can solve different problems simultaneously makes it very advantageous in low-light image enhancement.
-Based on this, in order to solve the current problems of low-light enhancement models, i.e., most of the models can only deal with a single problem of low-light image restoration but cannot address multiple problems faced by low-light images simultaneously, nor can they be adjusted according to the different lighting conditions of the input photos and the corresponding processing approach.
+The expert network module possesses the capability to simultaneously address multiple low-light image enhancement challenges, a characteristic that grants it unique advantages in the field of low-light image enhancement.
+Moreover, existing methods exhibit significant limitations: most low-light enhancement models can only achieve satisfactory restoration results for a single problem and lack the ability to adaptively adjust processing strategies based on the illumination conditions of the input image.

-As shown in Fig.~\ref{fig:yourlabel}, We design a dynamic weight-adjusted multi-expert network based on the U-Net architecture, with each sub-expert module targeting the problems of color distortion, detail loss, and low contrast.
-To solve the problem of poor generalization ability of the existing models, we incorporate a dynamic weight adjustment network that dynamically adjusts the weights of the three sub-networks according to the input photographs to adapt to photographs from different data domains.
+To address the limitations of existing methods and leverage the unique strengths of expert networks, this paper proposes a novel Multi-Expert Low-Light Enhancement Network.
+As illustrated in Fig.~\ref{fig:yourlabel}, we design a dynamically weighted multi-expert network based on the U-Net architecture, where three specialized sub-expert modules are optimized for color distortion, detail loss, and low-contrast issues, respectively.
+To overcome the insufficient generalization ability of existing models, we innovatively introduce a Dynamic Weight Adjustment Network, which automatically adjusts the weight allocation of the three sub-networks based on input image features, thereby achieving adaptive enhancement for images from different data domains.